 The answers depend on your specific circumstances.

 As a marital property state, Wisconsin law presumes an equal division of all assets that are part of the marital estate.
 So, the first step is to determine whether the business is in fact marital or separate property.
 In general, all property and assets acquired by one or both parties during the marriage is considered "marital property."
-There can be exceptions made for property aquired by gift or inheritance.
+There can be exceptions made for property acquired by gift or inheritance.
 However, even if you inherited or were gifted a business, your spouse could try to argue that he or she was integral to business operations and success, and is therefore entitled to a portion of the value of the business.
 Your family law attorney can help you understand whether the value of your business will be considered in the division of assets in your case.

 If the business is to be considered in the division of marital property, you need to determine the accurate value of it before proceeding with the property division process.
 In Wisconsin, you and your spouse have the option to agree on an expert to value your business, but if you fail to do so the court can select an expert.